Airbnb finalizes deal to buy social payments startup Tilt

 Heal plans nationwide expansion for doctor house calls on demand

 Airbnb has finalized its deal to buy social payments startup Tilt, TechCrunch has confirmed.
-We first reported the acquisition talks last month, but now everything has been made official.
+We reported on the acquisition talks last month, but now everything has been made official.

 We are told that investors will be getting back about $12 million in cash, but the deal value is tens of millions of dollars higher if you include employee retention packages, which were paid for in cash and stock.
 Many of Tilt’s San Francisco employees including CEO James Beshara were asked to stay on board, but most of the remote team was not.